localaization/pentagrom/README.md

-# Pentagrom - A music encoder and visualization tool
+# Pentagrom - A new music system and visualization tool

 **Pentagrom** is a research project exploring the role of Machine Learning based on the work done back in 2008 by Jaime Iglesias ([Linkedin](https://es.linkedin.com/in/jaimeiglesias/ "Linkedin Jaime Iglesias Álvaro-Gracia") and [Patent](https://patents.google.com/patent/ES2324268B2/en?assignee=jaime+iglesias&oq=jaime+iglesias)), the musician leading this project.